druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 There are other alternative search algorithms in the [Ray docs](https://docs.ray.io/en/master/tune/api_docs/suggestion.html) but these seem to be the most popular, and I haven't got the others to run yet.
 If after a while I find I am always using e.g. Hyperopt and never use clusters, I might use the native Hyperopt/XGBoost integration without Ray, to access any native Hyperopt features and because it's one less technology in the stack.

 Clusters?
 Most of the time I don't have a need, costs add up, did not see as large a speedup as expected.
 I only see  ~2x speedup on the 32-instance cluster.
-Setting up the test I expected a bit less than 4x speedup accounting for slightly less-than-linear scaling..
+Setting up the test I expected a bit less than 4x speedup accounting for slightly less-than-linear scaling.
 The longest run I have tried, with 4096 samples, ran overnight on desktop.
 My MacBook Pro w/16 threads and desktop with 12 threads and GPU are plenty powerful for this data set.
 Still, it's useful to have the clustering option in the back pocket.
 In production, it may be more standard and maintainable to deploy with e.g. Terraform, Kubernetes than the Ray native YAML cluster config file.
 If you want to train big data at scale you need to really understand and streamline your pipeline.

 It continues to surprise me that ElasticNet, i.e. regularized linear regression, performs similar to boosting on this dataset.
 I heavily engineered features so that linear methods work well.
 Predictors were chosen using Lasso/ElasticNet and I used log and Box-Cox transforms to force predictors to follow assumptions of least-squares.